Learning to Generate Unit Tests for Automated Debugging: Unit Test Generation and Automated Debugging

 \paragraph{Problem Descriptions and Target Codes.} We start with a collection of coding problems with problem descriptions ($d$) and gold codes ($f_r$) as illustrated in \cref{fig:method} (I).
-Specifically, we use publicly available data from Tulu-3~\cite{lambert2024tulu3} due to its large scale and the improvements noted by \citet{lambert2024tulu3} when finetuning LLMs on coding tasks.\footnote{The code solutions in the Tulu-3 SFT mix have either been written by humans or by frontier models and are thus highly likely to be correct~\cite{lambert2024tulu3}.} We filter it to focus on Python code with functional abstractions (further details in \cref{app:method}).
-However, in order to train an adversarial unit test generator we would need access to incorrect or faulty code solutions that can be debugged, as unit tests must have some error to attack.
+Specifically, we use publicly available data from Tulu-3~\citep{lambert2024tulu3} due to its large scale and the improvements noted by \citet{lambert2024tulu3} when finetuning LLMs on coding tasks.\footnote{The code solutions in the Tulu-3 SFT mix have either been written by humans or by frontier models and are thus highly likely to be correct~\citep{lambert2024tulu3}.} We filter it to focus on Python code with functional abstractions (further details in \cref{app:method}).
+However, in order to train a unit test generator we would need access to incorrect or faulty code that can be debugged, as unit tests must have some error to attack.
 We obtain these by using the LLM to perturb the reference code solution.

 \paragraph{Annotating Unit Tests.} As mentioned in \cref{ssec:setup}, one of the goals of the unit test generator is to be able to not only generate valid unit tests, but \emph{failing} unit tests (that trigger errors).
-To facilitate this, given a problem description, reference code $f_r$, and buggy candidate code $\hat{f}_b$, we sample $n$ different unit test inputs (via the prompts in \cref{app:prompts}).
-A unit test $(x, f_r(x))$ is \emph{failing} if $f_r(x) \neq \hat{f}_b(x)$, i.e., if the output of the candidate fails to match the reference output (cf. \cref{fig:method} (II)).
-Note that, while the LLM can be used to generate the output of unit test, it can often be inaccurate~\cite{jain2024livecodebench,gu2024cruxeval}; so to ensure output accuracy, we use the output of the reference code during training.
-We revisit the discussion of how accurate LLMs are at output prediction during inference in \cref{sec:results}.
+To facilitate this, given a problem description, reference code $f_r$, and buggy candidate code $\widehat{f}_b$, we sample $n$ different unit test inputs (via the prompts in \cref{app:prompts}).
+A unit test $(x, f_r(x))$ is \emph{failing} if $f_r(x) \neq \widehat{f}_b(x)$, i.e., if the output of the candidate fails to match the reference output (cf. \cref{fig:method} (II)).
+Note that, while the LLM can be used to generate the output of unit test, it can often be inaccurate~\citep{jain2024livecodebench,gu2024cruxeval}; so to ensure output accuracy, we use the output of the reference code during training. \cameraready{Due to the formalization of UT output prediction as a \emph{reasoning word problem}, we further explore generating chain-of-thought~\citep[CoT;][]{wei2022chain} reasoning before predicting the UT output.
+To this end, we employ the post-hoc rationalization procedure outlined in \citet{zelikman2022star} -- given the entire UT $(x, f_r(x))$, we ask the LLM to generate rationales supporting why $f_r(x)$ is the output corresponding to the input $x$.
+Then, to create the supervision data, we add these rationales as CoTs prior to the output prediction, as illustrated in \cref{fig:method} (III). } We revisit the discussion of how accurate LLMs are at output prediction during inference in \cref{sec:results}.